ropensci/roweb3/content/blog/2026-02-26-news-february-2026/index.md

 Dear rOpenSci friends, it's time for our monthly news roundup! <!-- blabla --> You can read this post [on our blog](/blog/2026/02/17/news-february-2026).
 Now let's dive into the activity at and around rOpenSci!

 ## rOpenSci HQ

+### Strong Engagement in the Champions Program Call

+The Champions Program call closed on February 23, and the response *was fantastic*.
+We received **81 Champion** and **14 Mentor applications** from **23 countries**, with **74%** of applicants proposing to develop a **new package**.
+We're now kicking off the selection process, starting with mentors so they can support the evaluation of Champion proposals.
+Confirmation emails have already been sent to all applicants.
+Thank you to everyone who applied!

 ### Coworking